AaltoAsia/O-MI/JavaAgentDeveloperGuide.md

 ```

 In Java instead of calling Scala code directly, we use `OdfFactory` and `OmiFactory` to create
-Scala classes.
+O-DF classes.
 To create `OdfObjects` we need to create a `Vector` of `OdfObject`s and call
 `OdfFactory.createOdfObjects` with it.

-Let's create a O-DF Object in O-DF path "Objects/ExampleRoom" by calling method `createExampleRoom` and it to the `Vector` and then create and return
-a `OdfObjects`.
-We also set count of writes to zero.
+Let's create an O-DF Object in O-DF path "Objects/ExampleRoom" by calling method `createExampleRoom` and add it to the `Vector` and then create and return an `OdfObjects`.
+We also set the count of writes to zero.

 ```Java
   protected int writeCount = 0;